teigorme/Teigor300k/README.md

 - 🔭 I’m currently working in my life
 - 🌱 I’m currently learning NodeJS
-- 👯 I’m looking to collaborate on Open-Source project
-- 🤔 I’m looking for help with TypeScript
 - 💬 Ask me about my job
 - 😄 Get Rich or Die Trying